d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

     print(layer.__class__.__name__,'output shape:\t', X.shape)
 ```

-## Data Acquisition and Training
+## Training

 We train ResNet on the Fashion-MNIST dataset, just like before.
-The only thing that has changed is the learning rate that decreased again, due to the more complex architecture.

 ```{.python .input}
 #@tab all